 When they get to campus, it’s unfamiliar territory.
 At orientation they receive a lot of information designed to guide them through their first semester, but communication is filled with jargon and acronyms and email addresses and URLs for all the different student services.
 It’s information overload, especially for individuals with no previous experience to fall back on.

 When school starts, it’s still unclear who to contact when they need help.
 What’s the bursar’s office?
-When should I start planning for next semester?
+When is it time to start planning for next semester?
 Where can I find tutoring help?
 The majority of student questions arise in the moment and can only be anticipated to a certain extent.
 In 2018, Eastern Kentucky University was answering around 2,000 first-generation student questions per day.
-So instead of focusing on providing heaps of information up front, perhaps institutions should focus on the best way to answer student questions in the moment.
+That’s a lot of crowded inboxes.
+Instead of focusing on providing heaps of information up front, perhaps institutions should focus on the best way to answer student questions in the moment so no one is overlooked and students get what they need at the right time.
 Nothing replaces personalized, one-on-one support from faculty who can provide individualized responses to meet every student’s unique needs.